 When comparing communities, consider:

-- What level of care is included in the base rate
+- What level of care is included in the base rate (Type A vs Type B licensing)

-- How care levels are assessed and priced
+- How care levels are assessed and priced over time

-- Whether rate increases are capped or discretionary
+- Whether annual rate increases are capped or discretionary

 - Staffing ratios and caregiver training standards